Scottish independence: Polling since the 2014 referendum

 Since six weeks after the 2014 referendum, opinion polls have asked how people would vote in a proposed second referendum.
 Twenty-five polls were conducted in the year after the referendum, with seventeen of them having "No" as the predominant answer, seven having "Yes", and one having an equal proportion of respondents for each opinion.

 In the year from September 2016 to September 2017, 25 of 26 polls conducted showed "No" as the most popular answer and only one showed "Yes" as the most popular answer.
-"No" continued to show a lead in opinion polls until July 2019, when one poll by Lord Ashcroft showed a narrow majority for "Yes".
+"No" continued to show a lead in opinion polls until July 2019, when one poll by Michael Ashcroft showed a narrow majority for "Yes".
 Professor John Curtice said after this poll was released that there had recently been a swing towards "Yes", and that this was concentrated among people who had voted to "Remain" in the 2016 Brexit referendum.

 This pro-independence trend continued into 2020, as three polls in the early part of the year put "Yes" support at between 50% and 52%.
 In October 2020, an Ipsos MORI/STV News poll saw support for independence at its highest ever level, with 58% saying they would vote "Yes".
 As of December 2020, fifteen consecutive opinion polls had shown a lead for "Yes".
 The run of polls showing a "Yes" lead continued into January 2021, although the average support for Yes was down by two percentage points compared to polls by the same companies in late 2020.
 Polls conducted in early March 2021, following testimony by Alex Salmond and Nicola Sturgeon at a Holyrood parliamentary inquiry, showed narrow leads for "No".

 Support for independence in opinion polling depends upon the format of the question being asked.
 Polling company Survation have asked Scottish voters the question "Should Scotland remain in the United Kingdom or leave the United Kingdom?".
 Since 2018, none of these polls have shown a lead for Remain of less than 10%.
 The rest of the UK generally supports Scotland remaining a part of the UK.
 YouGov polling between late 2019 and early 2022 shows that support for Scottish independence is at around 30%, while support for Scotland remaining in the UK is at around 45%.

 Following the Supreme Court Judgement of 23 November 2022, determining that the Scottish Government did not have the power to conduct a consultative independence referendum, the first five polls showed majority support for independence in the range of 51% - 56%.
 In a separate UK-wide poll, for the first time majority support (55%) was expressed across the UK for the right of the Scottish Government to hold an independence referendum.